ironhack-paris-webdev-january-2019/lab-javascript-koans/readme.md

 ### Anatomy of a test

-The syntax to create a test depends on the framework we use to create the tests.
+The syntax to create a test depends on the framework we are using.
 So we will explain the basic anatomy of a test with [pseudocode](https://en.wikipedia.org/wiki/Pseudocode).

 Given a function with some parameters, we expect to get a result.
 If the result is what we are expecting, the test will pass.
 If we get an unexpected result, the test will fail.
-The passed test are marked in green, and the failed ones marked in red.
+The framework will show the tests that are passing in green, and the tests that are failing in red.

-Let's create an small example to understand it better.
 Let's suppose we have the following function:

 ```javascript
 function add (num1, num2) {